Overseas student health cover

 For the University to arrange your OSHC policy with our preferred provider (Allianz Global Assistance), you will need to pay the amount listed on your Offer of Admission.
 We will list your OSHC policy information on your Confirmation of Enrolment (CoE) which you will use when you apply for your student visa.

 If you wish to arrange your own OSHC, you must select an approved insurer and provide evidence of purchase and duration of cover before we will issue you with a CoE.
 You will also need to provide this documentation when submitting your student visa application.
-The Department of Health provides a list of approved insurers.
+The Private Health Insurance Ombudsman website provides a list of approved insurers.

 You should order your OSHC card as soon as you arrive in Australia.
 You will need to nominate an Australia postal address for your card to be delivered to and you can print a temporary certificate while you are waiting for your card to arrive.
 Some providers will require you to input your visa/passport details before you can order your card.